Kiss the Girl

-"Kiss the Girl" is a song written by lyricist Howard Ashman and composer Alan Menken Walt Disney Pictures' 28th animated feature film The Little Mermaid (1989).
+"Kiss the Girl" is a song written by lyricist Howard Ashman and composer Alan Menken for Walt Disney Pictures' animated film The Little Mermaid (1989).
 Originally recorded by American actor Samuel Wright in his film role as Sebastian, "Kiss the Girl" is a romantic calypso love song; the song's lyrics encourages Prince Eric to kiss Ariel before it's too late.

 "Kiss the Girl" had a mostly positive reception.
 The song was nominated for both an Academy and Golden Globe Award for Best Original Song, but lost both to "Under the Sea", another song from The Little Mermaid soundtrack.

 Background and composition

-This song is written in the key of C Major.
 The song takes place during Ariel's second day as human.
 Ariel and Eric are in a boat and Sebastian tries to set a romantic mood in order to inspire Eric to kiss Ariel.

 Lyrics

 The lyrics of the song are written in 6 stanzas of 7 verses each, each stanza closing with the refrain sung as a slight variation of expressing the expectation of what happens when "You kiss the girl".
-The variations of the single verse refrain start with "You wanna kiss the girl", going through slight variations in each stanza until the closing stanza which sings the refrain as "You gotta kiss the girl".
+The variations of the single verse refrain start with "You wanna kiss the girl", going through slight variations in each stanza, which also include one stanza stating "Aint gonna kiss the girl", until the closing stanza which sings the refrain as "You gotta kiss the girl".
 The song closes with an outro which repeats each version of the refrain one after the other.
 The song's lyrics express the expectations of a boyfriend about to bestow a first kiss to his romantic interest.

-Stage and live versions

-On a two-part 1995 episode of Family Matters, "We're Going to Disney World", the song was played in the background on some love scenes between Stefan Urquelle (Played by Jaleel White) and Laura Winslow (Played by Kellie Shanygne Williams) throughout Disney World.
+For the 2023 live-action film, some of the lyrics were updated in response to viewers who have gotten "sensitive about the idea that (Prince Eric) would, in any way, force himself on (Ariel)."